 The global pandemic and lockdowns transformed how (and where) the majority of us work.
 Even after restrictions eased and people returned to offices, it was clear the influence of enforced remote working would change how organizations operate in the future.
-In this blog, we explore the key challenges of managing hybrid teams in this new era.
+In this blog, we explore the key challenges of managing in this new era of hybrid work.

 How the hybrid working environment brings both challenges and opportunities